 Reimbursement of Telehealth Occupational Therapy

-• Currently (2019) Medicare does not provide reimbursement for occupational therapy services provided using telehealth technology.
-This most likely will change in the future and therefore OTs should be checking on Medicare coverage of telehealth periodically.
+• Currently (2021) Medicare provides temporary reimbursement for certain occupational therapy services provided using telehealth technology.
+Therapists are advocating to make this a permanent change and therefore OTs should be checking on Medicare coverage of telehealth periodically

 • Medicaid reimbursement practices vary on a state-by-state basis

-• Private health insurance might cover telehealth occupational therapy
+• Private health insurance may cover telehealth occupational therapy

 • Best practice is to contact above payers via phone to verify if they cover telehealth services